Rocroverss/vitasoguide/README.md

   4) Compile a sample/ port to test that it is working.
   5)  Clone the gl33ntwine Port template:
       https://github.com/v-atamanenko/soloader-boilerplate
+  6) edit the CMAkelists.txt to make it suit your port.
+  7) Make dir to the build and get into that directory:
+     ```c
+    mkidr build
+    cd build
+    ```
+   7) Execute the following command to test that it is working and you can at least compile your port:
+     ```c
+     cmake ..
+     ```
+   8) You are ready to start porting.

  Other interesting links:
 - VitaSDK: https://github.com/vitasdk